magicalbrad/thundertixGA4/README.md

 #### Your Website
 - Install Google Tag Manager on your website.

-Note that if you do use conversion tracking, you'll need to set up the "ticket_purchase" custom event in your main site's analytics.
-It shold be added as a custom definition, and marked as a conversion.
+Note that if you do use conversion tracking, you'll need to set up the "ticket_purchase" custom event in your main site's Google Analytics account.
+It should be added as a custom definition, and marked as a conversion.